viper-development/workshop-startup-dev/Notes.md

 # Day 1

-## Introduction (20)
+## Introduction (15)

-- I'm Lasse (5)
+- I'm Lasse (10)
-- This is what we'll do.
-Especially today.
-(10)
-    - Git alone.
-Versions.
-Controlled.
-    - Pulling from a project - working together.
-    - Rewriting history - quality working.
 - This Gitter channel we'll use for link exchange.
 (5)

-## Who is Who (30)
+## Who is Who (45)

-- Explain what you expect from this workshop, what peaqued your interest and what possible IT project you would love to work on if you could choose any.
-- Two minutes for everyone.
+- Think about yourself!
+(5)
+    - What's your name?
+    - What's your idea?
+    - Draw a logo for your idea on the nameplate!
+    - What's your role with this?
+Idea, implementor, both?
+    - What's the one thing you whish to be answered during this seminar?
+- Doit!
+(40)
+    - Take notes

+# What do we do?

+I want you to be able to do:

 ## What is Git (15)